 Jeff Bach here.
-I own wavetrainSUP and quietwater paddles, two companies that create, build, and sell paddle making kits.
+I own wavetrainSUP and quietwater paddles, two companies that are all about building wood paddles and assembling the parts and pieces to, in turn, sell paddle building kits.
 Over the years, I managed to write a version 1 of a paddle building book.
 As most know who do virtually ANYTHING, a version 1 almost ALWAYS begets a version 2, and that is what this website hopes to promote a bit and hopefully sell a few books.

 Wood and water are two of my favorite things.
 Add in white pine, and living in a ‘W’ state like Wisconsin, seems like a good fit.
 It wasn't always like this though.
 Back in the day, I was a guide in the BWCA, taking small groups on week-long canoe trips.
 The ‘number’ lakes, along with Hudson, Insula, and Alice, east of Ely on the Echo Trail, were my favorite lakes.